isaacs/node-glob/README.md

 - `nodir` Do not match directories, only files.
 (Note: to match _only_ directories, put a `/` at the end of the pattern.)

+- `stat` Call `lstat()` on all entries, whether required or not to determine whether it's a valid match.
+When used with `withFileTypes`, this means that matches will include data such as modified time, permissions, and so on.
+Note that this will incur a performance cost due to the added system calls.

 - `ignore` string or string[].
 A glob pattern or array of glob patterns to exclude from matches.
 To ignore all children within